World Greets 2025 After Sweltering Year Of Olympics, Turmoil And Trump - UrduPoint

 It was a global year of elections, with countless millions going to the polls across more than 60 countries.

-However, no vote was as closely watched as the November 5 contest that will soon see Trump back in the White House.
+No vote was as closely watched as the November 5 contest that secured Trump's return to the White House.

 The US president-elect has threatened to pile economic pain on China and boasted of his ability to halt the Ukraine war within "24 hours".

-A change of government is likewise afoot in Ghana, where John Mahama will be sworn in on January 7.
+A change of government is likewise afoot in Ghana, where John Mahama will be sworn in on January 7 after a peaceful transition raised hope among ordinary Ghanaians.

-"The peaceful transition after the election gave me hope that maybe things will improve for people like me," Kwesi Antwi, 26, an unemployed graduate, told AFP in the capital Accra.

-Civilians grew weary of the grinding war in Gaza, where dwindling stocks of food, shelter and medicine made a humanitarian crisis even bleaker.
+Civilians endured the grinding war in Gaza, where dwindling stocks of food, shelter and medicine made a humanitarian crisis even bleaker.

 "May security and safety return, and may the war finally come to an end," Wafaa Hajjaj told AFP from Deir el-Balah, where masses of displaced residents now cram into crowded tents.

+People brandished "revolution" flags in Umayyad Square in Damascus after the overthrow of Assad ended 13 years of civil war.

+"We did not expect such a miracle to happen, today the Syrians have found their smile again," 22-year-old student Layane el Hijazi told AFP.

-Outgunned on its eastern flank, Ukraine must now contend with a Trump administration seemingly intent on winding back crucial military aid.
+Ukraine must now contend with a Trump administration seemingly intent on winding back crucial military aid but President Volodymyr Zelensky remains defiant.

-But President Volodymyr Zelesnky remains defiant, acknowledging in his New Year address that "peace will not be given to us as a gift, but we will do everything to stop Russia and end the war".
+He acknowledged in his new year address that "peace will not be given to us as a gift, but we will do everything to stop Russia and end the war".

-In Sudan, marking its second new year under the shadow of war between the regular army and the paramilitary Rapid Support Forces, many voiced their hopes for peace.
+Sudan also marked its second new year of war between the regular army and the paramilitary Rapid Support Forces that has killed tens of thousands and uprooted more than 12 million.

 "We hope to come back to our houses safe and sound this year, for this war to end and just to be able to see home once more," Fatma Mohamed told AFP in Port Sudan.